Go: Generics and Iterators 2026-01-16

 val, ok := d.PopFront()

-I also ended up writing a Heap data structure which wrapped Go's "container/heap" interface into something nicer, a Set structure to wrap map[T]struct{} and expose useful functions for working with sets, and then things like a depth first search type which was generic over the states being searched and let the user (well, me) define through functions how to transition from one state to the next, and when we have found a winner.
+I also ended up writing a Heap data structure which wrapped Go's "container/heap" interface into something nicer, a Set structure to wrap map[T]struct{} and expose useful functions for working with sets, and then things like a depth first search type for searching over generic states.

 }